Diabetes-related Diseases

 For safe driving in Ramadan, make sure to:

-• Getting some rest before driving, as inadequate sleep accumulated over several days affects the ability to concentrate, which affects the ability to make the right decision for dangerous driving situations.
+• Getting some rest before driving, as inadequate sleep accumulated over several days affects the ability to concentrate, which affects the ability to make the right decision in dangerous driving situations.

 • Making a routine and regular consistent bedtime every day, doing regular exercise, and eating healthy meals at a fixed time.

-• Staying away from the roads at sunset, avoiding it, if possible, in order to prevent crowds at this time.
+• Staying away from the roads at sunset, avoiding it, if possible, to prevent crowds at this time.

 • Avoiding peak hours to stay away from stress.